amey1601/AmeyBikram_FOPJava_LabAlgo2/README.md

     srs/gl/com-

-         transaction- Transaction.JAVA
+          TRANSACTION - Transaction.JAVA
-          this file contains the answer to the first question of the assignment.
+          this file contains the answer to  QUESTION 1 of the assignment.

         QUESTION 2: This folder contains the answer to the second question.

-          DENOMINATION - currency.java    with the main method
+          DENOMINATION - currency.java    with the main method for QUESTION 2.

           MERGESORT - MergeSort.jaca     merge sort algo